What is Homoeopathy?

 Materia medica is a compiled version of the symptoms of individual drugs that lists all the associated properties of homoeopathy.
 The first volume was published in 1811 by Hahnemann.

 However, there is no direct scientific evidence of effective results from homoeopathic medicines in normal diseases like allergies or asthma.
-Doctors recommend against taking these medicines for chronic diseases like cancer or bronchitis.
+Major medical organizations advise against using homeopathy to treat serious or chronic illnesses such as cancer or chronic bronchitis.

 Also Read: